 TAD-ME1-K bookshelf speakers

-Last year it had the Media 7000i 2.1 Audio System, but for 2017 Q Acoustics is showing off the finalised Concept 500 loudspeakers.
+Last year it had the Media 7000i 2.1 Audio System, but this time Q Acoustics is showing off its finalised Concept 500 loudspeakers.

 Quadral is bringing the Galan 9 desktop speaker to Bristol with the bold claim that "it is the best product that we have ever made".
 It's the smallest of the Aurum range, with a 16cm woofer and a tweeter on top, but Quadral says it can still deliver a big sound.

 Danish loudspeaker brand Raidho will make its Bristol debut thanks to new UK distributor Decent Audio.